Types of woods for classical, flamenco, acoustic and electric guitars

 North American linden

-American Basswood (Tilia americana) is most commonly used for models such as the Ibanez and Fender guitars, which are the best-selling guitars in the world.
+American Basswood (American Tilia) is most commonly used for models such as the Ibanez and Fender guitars, which are the best-selling guitars in the world.
 This indicates a certain preference for the sound of these brands, but is it due to the woods?
 Let's see:

-- Density: it is not the best characteristic of this wood, because it only has an average density of 417 kg/cm2.
+- Density: it isn't the best characteristic of this wood, because it only has an average density of 417 kg/cm2.
 It is therefore classified as a light wood and not very resistant to shocks.

 - Hardness: perhaps this is the wood with the least hardness.
 It has an average of 1.8 on the Chaláis-meudon scale, so it is considered very soft.
 It is easy to work with and the paint adheres very well, but it is a sheet of paper in the face of knocks and therefore up to five coats of finish are often used to give it greater resistance.